benatkin/clone/README.md

 # status

 Not yet implemented.
-Needs at least one child service implemented first.

-# todo

-* Keep the services and the commands separate
-* Implement a child service
-* Implement integration
+Starting with github project data.

 # license